-The origin and history of cerebral palsy includes a number of great minds, generous hearts, and dedicated people striving to improve the lives of individuals with disabilities.
-In the mid-1800s, Dr. William John Little pioneered the study of cerebral palsy using his own childhood disability as an inspiration.
+The origin and history of Cerebral Palsy include a number of great minds, generous hearts, and dedicated people striving to improve the lives of individuals with disabilities.
+In the mid-1800s, Dr. William John Little pioneered the study of Cerebral Palsy using his own childhood disability as an inspiration.
 His innovative techniques are still helping people today.

 For other sources with general information on the history and origin of cerebral palsy, MyChild™ recommends the following: